Big Lab Field Trips

 Does the Big Lab include access to the California Science Center?
 View Details

 Yes, admission to the Science Center is included in the Big Lab fee.
 Group admission requires a reserved entry time, which will be added during the reservation process.
-Additional reservations will be required for any group interested in IMAX, Endeavour, and/or special exhibits.
+Additional reservations will be required for any group interested in IMAX and/or special exhibits.

 Is there anything important to know about the Big Lab?
 View Details

-The Wallis Annenberg Building is an open-air building, meaning there is no permanent roof over the Big Lab.
+The Wallis Annenberg Building is an open-air building, with no permanent roof covering the Big Lab.
 The experimentation area is open to the elements, and can be wet or cold in winter months.
 Some programs may be subject to changes in case of inclement weather.
 Warm clothes are suggested on cold days!